Learning Spanish Words from a “Novela”: did it ever happen to you?

 Revolutionaries regained control of the city.

-This Spanish lesson about some common Spanish phrases is courtesy of Patrick Jackson – LearningSpanishLikeCrazy
+This Learning Spanish Words lesson is courtesy of Patrick Jackson – LearningSpanishLikeCrazy